Arxari/OpenShockClock/README.md

 - [ ] Port to mobile as a GUI app
 - [ ] Create a GUI for desktop platforms

-- [✓] Add ability for multiple alarms
+- [x] Add ability for multiple alarms
 - [ ] Add ability to disable ringtone and add support for custom ringtones

 Massive thank you to [DexFolf](https://github.com/DexFolf) and their [OpenShock Telegram Bot](https://github.com/DexFolf/OpenShockTelegramBot).